Graduate Student Resources

 Voluntary Withdrawal

-If a student decides that they need to withdraw from their program for any personal or academic reasons, they may voluntarily withdraw from their graduate major by submitting a Graduate Voluntary Withdrawal Form.
+If a student decides that they need to withdraw from their graduate program for any personal or academic reasons, they may voluntarily withdraw from their program by submitting a Graduate Voluntary Withdrawal Form.
 The effective date of the withdrawal will be entered into the student's record by the Registrar as the first business day after the end of the semester in which the withdrawal request was approved.
-Voluntary Withdrawals cannot be retroactive.
+A request for Voluntary Withdrawal cannot be retroactive.

 Instructions for a Voluntary Withdrawal request:

-• Students should meet with their program coordinator/director to complete the withdrawal application before forwarding the application to the College Dean or designee for consideration and approval.
+- Students should meet with their Program Director/Coordinator to complete the Voluntary Withdrawal form before forwarding the application to the College Dean or designee for consideration and approval.

-• Voluntary Withdrawal requests require written verification from the student indicating the desire to withdraw from the program, along with any supporting documentation (e.g., medical forms, transcripts, etc.).
+- Voluntary Withdrawal requests require written verification from the student indicating their desire to withdraw from the program, along with any supporting documentation (e.g., correspondence with advisors, medical forms, transcripts, etc.).

-• After receiving the form, the Graduate Support Office will submit the Voluntary Withdrawal request to the Office of Graduate Studies for review.
-If approved, the student will receive notification from Graduate Studies and the date of withdrawal will be entered into the student's record (as the first business day after the end of the current semester).
+- After receiving the form, the Graduate Support Office will submit the Voluntary Withdrawal request to the Office of Graduate Studies for review.
+If approved, the student will receive notification from Graduate Studies and the date of withdrawal will be entered into the student's record (at the end of the current semester).

 The student will remain financially and academically responsible for any course(s) they are registered for in the semester in which they withdraw from the major.
-If the student wishes to withdraw from their current courses, they may drop the classes directly in OASIS or file a Graduate Petition.
+If the student wishes to withdraw from their current courses, they may drop the classes directly within Student Self-Service or file a Graduate Petition.
 Filing a Voluntary Withdrawal request does not automatically withdraw you from your current courses.